Adrinlol/Adrinlol/README.md

 ## 🐟 Lasha Kakabadze - @Adrinlol

 Hi I'm Lasha - Frontend Developer specialized in creating user-facing features using React.js.
-Creator and maintainer of serveral JavaScript libraries and open-source contributor.
+Creator and maintainer of several JavaScript libraries and open-source contributor.

 ## 🛠️ Which tools do I use?